Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 Reacting to the injury on Twitter, Alli said: “Gutted.
 I will do everything in my power to return as quick as possible.
 Thank you for all the messages.”

-The former MK Dons midfielder now misses at least eight fixtures across four competitions over the next six weeks.
+The former MK Dons midfielder will miss at least eight fixtures across four competitions over the next six weeks.

 The 22-year-old will miss the Carabao Cup final on February 24 should Tottenham progress past Chelsea in the semi-final second leg at Stamford Bridge on Thursday.

 He will also miss the first leg of Tottenham’s Champions League last-16 tie against Borussia Dortmund on February 13.
-There is also an FA Cup fourth round trip to Crystal Palace and up to five Premier League fixtures.
+There is also an FA Cup fourth round trip to Crystal Palace and up to five Premier League fixtures that Alli could miss.

 Given he is only expected to resume training at the start of March, Alli will also face a struggle to be fit for the north London derby against Arsenal on March 2 and the second leg against Dortmund three days later.